 Independent professional advice and access to company information

 Each director has the right of access to all relevant Company information and to the Company's executives and, subject to prior consultation with the chairman, may seek independent professional advice at the Company's expense.
 A copy of the advice received by the director is made available to all other members of the Board.

 The role of the Compensation Committee is to review remuneration packages and policies applicable to the CEO and directors themselves.
-The committee consists of Choo Mun Keong, Chris Castle and Bill Howell.
+The committee consists of Michael Brown, Robin Widdup and James Askew.
 The remuneration of senior executives is determined by non-executive directors based on recommendations provided by the CEO.
 Remuneration levels are competitively set to attract the most qualified and experienced directors and senior executives.
 The Compensation Committee obtains appropriate independent advice on the appropriateness of remuneration packages.

-The audit committee consists of Chris Castle (chairman of audit committee) and Robin Widdup.
+The audit committee consists of Chris Castle (chairman of audit committee), James Askew and Robin Widdup.
 The role of the committee is to liaise directly with the Company's auditors with respect to the finalisation of the company's financial statements and also relating to the implementation of audit management letter recommendations.